salesforce/lwc-rfcs/text/0000-light-dom.md

 In this case, `<x-light>` is able to style `<x-shadow>` via `:host`.
 Unlike shadow components, `:host` does not refer to the component but instead to its actual shadow host.

+This behavior is according to the specification – `:host` anywhere in the DOM refers to the nearest containing shadow root.
+At the top (document) level, it does nothing.

 ##### Synthetic shadow

 In the case of synthetic shadow, no attempt is made to scope light DOM styles as described above.
-The styles are simply inserted as-is, and within a synthetic shadow root they will bleed into the rest of the page.
+The styles are simply inserted as-is, and within a synthetic shadow root they will bleed into the rest of the page, including components using synthetic shadow DOM.

 This has some precedent – synthetic shadow always allowed global styles to leak into components (although styles could not leak out of those components).
 So in a synthetic shadow world, light DOM components' CSS will essentially act like
 `<style>`s inserted into the document `<head>`.